dheerajshenoy/IMGV/README.md

 # Installation

-1. This software depends on the following libraries.
+1. This software depends on the following programs/libraries.
 Install them first.

     1. Qt (GUI)
     2. lua